reserve officers' training corps (rotc)

 - Basic Course, usually attended by freshmen and sophomores;

-- Advanced Course for juniors and seniors, including attendance at the Leader Development and Assessment Course (LDAC) and a Military History course for which credit is granted by course work in an approved BC history or political science course.
+- Advanced Course for juniors and seniors, including attendance at Advanced Camp (AC) and a Military History course for which credit is granted by course work in an approved BC history or political science course.

 ROTC at BC includes the following:

-- Leadership labs (24 hours per semester of practical exercises focusing on basic military skills) are conducted weekly
+- Leadership labs (24 hours per semester of practical exercises focusing on basic military skills) are conducted once a week from 06:00-07:15;

-- Cadets participate and lead Color Guards and optional Drill, Running, Ranger Challenge and Recon Challenge teams
+- Cadets participate and lead Color Guards and optional Drill, Ranger Challenge teams.

-Any BC sophomore, junior or graduate student may join by attending the Leader's Training course (LTC) at Fort Knox, Kentucky, where they will earn constructive credit for the Basic course.
+Any BC student who has completed two years of course-work may join by attending the Basic Camp at Fort Knox, Kentucky, where they will earn constructive credit for the Basic course.
 For more information see the curriculum.

 For more information complete this online inquiry form and a Boston College Army ROTC Cadre member will contact you.